nashtech-garage/nodejs_tensor-flow/README.md

-# nodejs_tensor-flow
+# Tensorflow with Nodejs
-Tensor Flow in Nodejs
+This repository will contain some practices about tensorflow